rayhu/face-gen/tests/README.md

 ---

-**🎯 Test Status**: All tests are designed to ensure the Face-Gen application works correctly across different environments and configurations.
+**Test Status**: All tests are designed to ensure the Face-Gen application works correctly across different environments and configurations.